-How to post hole-by-hole scores on the new GHIN Mobile App
+PART 4: NEW!
+Post hole-by-hole scores and track stats on the new GHIN Mobile app

-How to adjust your score using net double bogey and post it as a total score in the new GHIN system
+PART 1: How to adjust and post a total score in the new GHIN system

 VIDEO SERIES: Ready for the Rules – 2020 World Handicap Edition